Ex-Mente/auxi.0/doc/user/source/material_concepts.rst

     V2O5[S]             8.01916581e+00  8.01916581e-03  4.49078466e-03
     ==================================================================

-In the above result some of the useful work that :py:mod:`auxi.modeling.process.materials` does behind the scenes is already evident.
+In the above result some of the useful work that :py:mod:`auxi.modelling.process.materials` does behind the scenes is already evident.
 The amount in kmol and the enthalpy in kWh of the material package was calculated, as were the masses and mole fractions of the compounds.
 You will notice that the mass fractions in the material package is slightly different from those in the IlmeniteB material assay.
 This is because the assay was automatically normalised to add up to 1.0.
 You can switch of normalisation if that is more appropriate.

 Summary
 -------
-The :py:mod:`auxi.modeling.process.materials` concepts described above can be summarised as follows:
+The :py:mod:`auxi.modelling.process.materials` concepts described above can be summarised as follows:

 * A material provides a list of properties that describes a "type of material".
 * A material assay describes a "specific material" by providing values for the listed properties.